-Of course neither Robert Armstrong nor Bruce Cabot are truly the film’s lead as that honor falls to Kong himself.
+Of course, neither Robert Armstrong nor Bruce Cabot is truly the film’s lead as that honor falls to Kong himself.
 Brought to life by special effects wizard Willis O’Brien the creation of Kong had inspired hundreds of movie effects artists for decades to come.
 Kong is not just a raging monster; he has as much character, if not more, than his co-stars.
 Because he has no dialog we have to guess at his motivations; why does he spend so much effort to keep Ann alive?
 The natives of Skull Island clearly sacrifice women to Kong on some kind of routine basis, but for what reason?
 If they don’t will he kick down that wall and wreak havoc on their village?
-Could the reason for the sacrifice been lost to time, and that the natives and Kong now act out this ritual from pure force of habit?
+Could it be that true reason for the sacrifice has been lost to time and that the natives and Kong now act out this ritual from pure force of habit?
 Does Ann’s blonde hair change his attitude?
 We never learn what Kong did to the previous native sacrifices; did he eat them or eventually just toss them aside?

 What we do see of Kong relationship to Ann is something I find akin to a young boy with a new toy.
 He is very possessive, and will not let anyone else play with it (or eat it).
 Whenever he puts his toy down some other denizen of Skull Island will try and take it, most of these times Kong wasn’t even around when they spotted this new chew toy, but when one of them so much as lays a finger ( or claw) on Kong’s property a major beat down is in the offing.